ingelity/nativescript-dictionary/README.md

 1) Setup nativescript on your OS (https://docs.nativescript.org/start/quick-setup).
 2) From this app's root directory run "npm i" to install required node modules.
-3) To generate the app run "npm run build" and then "npm run copy" to extract the NativescriptTextEditor.apk file.
+3) To generate the NativescriptTextEditor.apk app file run "npm run build".
 4) Copy the file to your phone where you can click on it to install the app.

 ## Code